Cicero, Indiana

 Cicero is a town in Jackson Township, Hamilton County, Indiana, United States, north of Indianapolis.
-The population was 4,812 at the 2010 census.
+The population was 5,301 at the 2020 census.

 Cicero is notable for welcoming teenaged AIDS activist Ryan White to its community in 1987.
 White is buried in Cicero.

 History

-Cicero was founded in 1835.
+Cicero was founded in 1834.
 The town took its name from Cicero Creek.
 The first post office in Jackson Township was established at Cicero in 1839.

+The construction of Morse Reservoir in 1956, the northern end of which lies in Cicero, brought more development to the town as well.